Table of Contents

 If you are using your computer’s speakers and you are not using a secondary speaker system (such as headphones, Bluetooth speakers, or jack-connected speakers), then you should examine the settings.

-If you have set this to mute, simply toggle this off and turn up the volume to the desired volume.
-If your volume is right the way down, simply set the volume slider to a louder setting.
+If you have set this to mute, toggle this off and turn up the volume to the desired volume.
+If your volume is right the way down, set the volume slider to a louder setting.

 If you do not see this speaker icon, there are other ways you can change this.